Keeping You Safe

 In addition, the city, in cooperation with Bay County and other municipalities, use the Bay County Local Mitigation Plan as a hazard mitigation strategy for floodplain management and disaster response purposes.

 Elevation Certificates are maintained for buildings constructed in the Special Flood Hazard Area (SFHA).
-Elevation Certificates may be available upon request by calling the Planning Department at (850) 871-4672.
+Elevation Certificates may be available upon request by contacting the Planning Department.